jessedoyle/prawn-icon/README.md

 ## Specifying Icon Families

-Prawn::Icon uses the prefix of an icon key to determine which font family to use to render a particular icon.
+Prawn::Icon uses the prefix of an icon key to determine which font family is used to render a particular icon.

 Currently supported prefixes include: